 Note well that Windows 8 never shuts down completely, it goes into a deep sleep mode similar to hibernation, starting up from where it left off.

-By default, Windows 8 never shuts down all the way due to a new feature ó fast startup, which is dealt with in the following article.
+By default, Windows 8 never shuts down all the way due to a new feature — fast startup, which is dealt with in the following article.

 Delivering fast boot times in Windows 8 -

-A UEFI BIOS can behave as a standard BIOS for operating systems that require one, but provides additional functions for an operating system that supports a UEFI BIOS, such as Windows 8.
-A windows 8 computer with a UEFI BIOS can boot very quickly indeed, especially with an solid-state boot drive (SSD).
+An EFI BIOS can behave as a standard BIOS for operating systems that require one, but provides additional functions for an operating system that supports an EFI BIOS, such as Windows 8.
+A windows 8 computer with an EFI BIOS can boot very quickly indeed, especially with a solid-state boot drive (SSD).
 The following video shows a laptop booting fully in a few seconds.

 Microsoft demos fast boot times in Windows 8

-However, note well that as with the hibernation mode used by XP, Vista and Win7, you won't be able boot into the BIOS from the default shutdown by pressing its entry key (Del, F2, etc.).
+However, note well that, as with the hibernation mode used by XP, Vista and Win7, you won't be able boot into the BIOS from the default shutdown by pressing its entry key (Del, F2, etc.).
 A full shutdown is required because the BIOS isn't accessed during a fast startup, just as it isn't when it comes out of hibernation.

 Fast startup can be disabled via the Shutdown settings in Power Options.
 On the desktop screen, open the Control Panel, click Hardware and Sound/Power Options/System Settings.
 At the bottom of the dialog box you can disable Turn on fast startup.
 Now you will be able to enter the BIOS at startup by pressing its entry key.